FurryGamesIndex/games/doc/tags.en.md

 Used to describe miscellaneous information related to the game

 - `3d` The game is mainly presented in 3D
+- `pixel-art` The game is mainly presented in pixel-art
 - `freeware` The game is free or a big part is free (Demo version is not included)
 - `multiplayer` The game is multiplayer or includes multiplayer mode
 - `uncensored` Images, CGs, models, etc. have not censored (Consider this tag only when type:yiff exists)